knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Started talking a lot with most of the guys at lunch.
 Feels like I'm slowly getting tag of the *regular* one and kinda a part of team member.

+### 2024-01-18 23:13

+Evening entry.
+We have the test visualizer running :D My man is pumping it with data 2 random doubles + time code + maybe something else every 200ms.
+We already have some improvements for it and there are guys in the office looking to get something of their own plotted as well.
+I might set them up for something too.

+Finally bought a cutting board, the living conditions are slowly but surely improving.
+Also, found use for my first lessons level french in shape of *Cheval steak* in Carrefour 🐴.

+Also, this song might be a theme of this whole trip.
+It came out like a day or two after my arrival and I'm completely hooked.
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/6Fq32xDMM2zLsNg7ppe64g?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>